wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 This post is walks through the steps to convert an LLM into an agent.

-At the end I share an example of a Software Engineering Agent that uses the workflows described in this post.
+At the, end I share an example of a Software Engineering Agent that uses the workflows described in this post.

 ## The LLM

-Lets start with a simple LLM workflow.
+Let's start with a simple LLM workflow.
 This will be our starting point.

 ![](./llm-loop-1.png)

 The user writes a prompt, and the LLM returns a response.

-We are already very familiar with this, we all use chatgpt everyday.
+We are already very familiar with this, we all use ChatGPT everyday.
 Next.

 ## Accessing Tools

-What makes an LLM tuly useful is when it can do things on its own.
+What makes an LLM truly useful is when it can do things on its own.

 It is very annoying having to copy the contents of a file, and ask ChatGPT to generate some tests for that file.
 Then we have to copy the code response, and manually create a file in our project.

 It is much better if the LLM can do that directly for us.
-We can give the LLM access to tool for this.
+We can give the LLM access to tools for this.

 ![](./llm-loop-2.png)

 The way it works is that you define a set of actions in your program that the LLM can execute.
-Lets say for example we are building a coding agent.
-We can create 2 actions to read and to write files.
+Let's say for example we are building a coding agent.
+We can create two functions to read and to write files.

 ```python
 def read_file(path: str) -> str: